 - Take the Plant Outside: Begin by moving the plant outdoors.
 This will stop the pests from spreading to other plants in your home.

-- Rinse with a Hose: Use a hose to thoroughly rinse the plant.
-This can be quite effective in reducing the number of pests by washing them off the leaves and stems.
+- Rinse with a Hose: Use a hose to rinse the plant.
+This works well to wash a lot of insects off the plant.
 Often once removed they can’t work out how to get on again.

-- Apply Insecticidal Soap or Oil: After rinsing, apply an insecticidal soap, neem oil, or horticultural oil to the plant.
-You may notice insects like scale turn brown after this treatment, this means they are dead.
+- Apply Insecticidal Soap or Oil: After rinsing the plant, apply an insecticidal soap, neem oil, or horticultural oil.
+These treatments are usually applied as a spray, which you can mix according to the product’s instructions.
+Once you’ve treated the plant, you might notice that pests like scale insects turn brown—this means that they are dead.

-- Repeat as Necessary: Regularly monitor the plant for any signs of a continued infestation.
-Reapply the insecticidal soap or oil as needed until the pests are fully eradicated.
+- Repeat as Necessary: Regularly monitor the plant for signs of a recurring infestation.
+Reapply the insecticidal soap or oil as needed, typically once a week for about two weeks, until the pests are fully eradicated.

 If you prefer a DIY approach, you can make your own insecticidal soap using water and dishwashing liquid.